product-os/flowzone/README.md

     ├── flowzone.yml
 ```

-An action in a `test` directory will run in parallel to any other supported project tests.
-See [test/action.yml](.github/flowzone/test/action.yml) for an example.
+A `test` action will run in parallel to any other supported project tests.
+See [test/action.yml](.github/actions/test/action.yml) for an example.

-An action in a `publish` directory will run after all the supported tests have completed.
-See [publish/action.yml](.github/flowzone/publish/action.yml) for an example.
+A `publish` action will run after all the supported tests have completed.
+See [publish/action.yml](.github/actions/publish/action.yml) for an example.

-An action in a `finalize` directory will run after a pull request is merged.
-See [finalize/action.yml](.github/flowzone/finalize/action.yml) for an example.
+A `finalize` action will run after a pull request is merged.
+See [finalize/action.yml](.github/actions/finalize/action.yml) for an example.

 More interfaces may be added in the future.
 Open an issue if you have a use case that is not covered!